-\textbf{Overhead Evaluation} \quad For the evaluation of overhead, we use two metrics: the number of function evaluations (NFE)~\citep{lu2022dpm} and the time consumption per iteration during training.
-The NFE is divided into $\text{NFE}_{\pi_{\theta_{\text{old}}}}$ and $\text{NFE}_{\pi_{\theta}}$. $\text{NFE}_{\pi_{\theta_{\text{old}}}}$ represents the number of forward propagation of the reference model for computing the policy ratio and generating images. $\text{NFE}_{\pi_{\theta}}$ is the number of forward propagation of the policy model solely for the policy ratio.
+\textbf{Overhead Evaluation} \quad For the evaluation of overhead, we use two metrics: the number of function evaluations (NFE)~\cite{lu2022dpm} and the time consumption per iteration during training.
+The NFE is decomposed into $\text{NFE}_{\pi_{\theta_{\text{old}}}}$ and $\text{NFE}_{\pi_{\theta}}$. $\text{NFE}_{\pi_{\theta_{\text{old}}}}$ denotes the number of forward passes of the reference model used for rollout sampling. $\text{NFE}_{\pi_{\theta}}$ is the number of forward passes of the policy model solely for the policy ratio.
 Additionally, the average training time per GRPO iteration provides a more accurate reflection of the acceleration effect.

-\textbf{Performance Evaluation} \quad We used four reward models, namely HPS-v2.1~\citep{wu2023human}, Pick Score~\citep{kirstain2023pick}, ImageReward~\citep{xu2023imagereward} and Unified Reward~\cite{UnifiedReward}, both as reward guidance during training and as evaluation metrics.
-These metrics are all based on human preferences but emphasize different aspects.
-For example, ImageReward~\citep{xu2023imagereward} highlights image-text alignment and fidelity, while Unified Reward~\citep{UnifiedReward} concentrates on semantics.
-DanceGRPO~\citet{xue2025dancegrpo} also demonstrates that using multiple reward models can achieve better results.
-To validate the robustness of \name{}, we also followed DanceGRPO and conducted additional comparisons using HPS-v2.1 as a single reward, and combining HPS-v2.1~\citep{wu2023human} and CLIP Score~\citep{radford2021learning} as multi-rewards.